binarydev-team/.github/profile/README.md

 # BinaryDev

-BinaryDev is a development-focused organization creating clean and efficient software.
+BinaryDev is a development-focused organization creating clean, efficient, and reliable software.
-Our main project is **EasyTask**, a modern, improved remake of traditional task managers, built to be faster, clearer, and more reliable.
+We focus on building tools that improve workflows without unnecessary complexity.

 ---